zammad/zammad-admin-documentation/manage/webhook/examples/microsoft-teams-notifications.rst

    need to create the workflow for your channel in Microsoft Teams.
 Otherwise you have to manually adjust the payload in Zammad, too.
-See :doc:`Microsoft Teams Payload </manage/webhook/examples/microsoft-teams-payload>` where you can find the old and new default ones in case you need it.
+See :doc:`Microsoft Teams Payload </manage/webhook/examples/microsoft-teams-payload>` where you can find the old and new defaults in case you need it.

    To manage the connection in Zammad, you can go on with **step 2** on this page.